BMW iX xDrive charging cable

 Collection: BMW iX xDrive charging cable

-The right-rear port position means reversing into a bay puts the connector closest to the charge point on all three models.
-For the xDrive40 with its 71.0 kWh battery, cable reach is a smaller concern than on the larger-battery variants, though getting it right from the start is still worthwhile.
-For the xDrive50 and M60, with 105.2 kWh to fill, the right cable length makes a genuine difference to how friction-free daily charging feels.
-A 6-metre cable handles home installations where the wallbox is mounted close to the parking space.
-An 8-metre cable is the most practical all-round choice for the entire iX range, covering most home layouts and the majority of public post positions without having to reposition the car.
-A 10-metre cable gives meaningful extra reach at posts set back from the bay, or where the parking position leaves the port side facing away from the pillar.
-A 15-metre cable handles hotel car parks, long driveways, wider bays, and any charging situation where distance or layout would otherwise require awkward manoeuvring.
+The right-rear port is consistent across xDrive40, xDrive50, and M60, so reversing into a bay brings the connector closest to the charge point on every variant.
+A 6-metre cable covers most home setups where the wallbox sits near the parking space.
+An 8-metre cable is the most practical all-round length for any iX, handling both home and the majority of public situations without repositioning the car.
+A 10-metre cable gives useful extra reach at posts set further from the bay or where the port side faces away from the pillar.
+A 15-metre cable suits long driveways, hotel car parks, and any layout where the geometry works against you.